Join us for one of our upcoming sessions.

 Investor Relations Professionals seeking certification.
 A limited number of spaces are available.

 The CIRI/Ivey Investor Relations Certification Program is a stimulating, challenging, and rewarding experience.
-The program structure includes 3 days of classroom learning in Toronto at CPA Ontario.
-This is followed by 12 online sessions spanning over 10 months, and finishing with 2 days in-person at the Annual CIRI Conference.
+The program structure includes 3 days of classroom learning.
+This is followed by 12 online sessions spanning over 9 months, and finishing with 2 days in-person in Toronto.
 Participants who successfully complete the Certification Program will then be given the opportunity to write the CIRI certification exam.
 More details on program content are below.

 Program Content Mix